helloleah/slate/source/includes/_backoffice.md

 ### Render page for all bedcounts for ICUs that user is an admin for
 `GET /bedcounts`

-Renders a page with all bedcounts for ICUs that user is an admin for.
+Render a page with all bedcounts for ICUs that user is an admin for.

 ### Render page for all ICUs
 `GET /list_icus`